 The SEO game has changed drastically over the last year.
 A lot of the tactics that worked twelve months ago don’t work anymore.
 And it’s not just newbie SEOs who are making mistakes employing old tactics … even experts who have been in the field for years are making mistakes.

-Here are 5 mistakes that even experts are missing:
+Here are 5 mistakes that even experts are missing to catch:

 Mistake #1: Building rich anchor text links

 You probably already know by now that rich anchor text links are bad, but how rich is too rich?
-There’s actually a post penguin anchor text case study that just came out and shows that you can get rankings without building too rich links.
+There’s actually a post on penguin anchor text case study that just came out that shows that you can get rankings without building links that are too rich.

 The site Doctor650 built 13 links with the following anchor text:

 - Doctor 650

 - My site

 - Resource on 650 credit scores